MandarBapat/CSES-Solutions/Graph algorithms/README.md

 4. **Topological sorting**

-     Many of the problems in DAGs can be solved using topological sorting and is very useful in such cases.
+     Many of the problems in DAGs can be solved using topological sorting

 5. **Kosaraju's algorithm**

+6. **Max flow algorithm**

+7. **Kruskal's and Prim's algorithm**

+     Finding MST using union find